elastic/search-ui/packages/react-search-ui/README.md

 For example, [App Search](https://www.elastic.co/cloud/app-search-service) supports a "grouping" feature, which Search UI does not support out of the box.
-However, we can work around that by using the `additionalOptions` hook on the particular connector.
+However, we can work around that by using the `additionalOptions` hook on the particular Connector.

 ```js
 const connector = new AppSearchAPIConnector({